developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/DOMinjection/index.md

 		</Application>

-All runtime settings of Enterprise Browser apps are managed through the `Config.xml` file.
-For information about how to configure this file, please refer to the [Config.xml Reference Guide](/enterprise-browser/1-4/guide/configreference).
-The CustomDOMElements tag cannot be configured using the [on-device Config Editor utility](/enterprise-browser/1-4/guide/OndeviceConfig).
+For information about how to configure the `Config.xml` file, see the [Config.xml Reference Guide](/enterprise-browser/1-4/guide/configreference). **Note**: The &lt;CustomDOMElements&gt; tag cannot be configured using the [On-device Config Editor utility](/enterprise-browser/1-4/guide/OndeviceConfig).

-> **The value of this attribute is empty by default.
-DOM injection cannot function if this setting is left blank**.
+> **The value inside the &lt;CustomDOMElements&gt; tag is empty by default.
+DOM injection cannot function unless a path to the tags file on the device is specified**.

 ## JavaScript Injection
 JavaScript can be injected either through file protocol or by using an absolute or server path relative to the Enterprise Browser app's start page.
 Different rules apply to injection of local and server-based JavaScript, and might affect the app if dependencies exist between the JavaScript modules in use.

 ####Inject Local JavaScript
-When using the file protocol, the JavaScript file(s) must be resident on the target device, and have path(s) specified in the src attribute of the script tag using the "file://" designation.
+When using the file protocol, the JavaScript file(s) must be resident on the target device, and have path(s) specified in the `src` attribute of the script tag using the `file://` designation.
 For example, the following lines will inject four JavaScript files into all pages of the app-relative directory:

 	:::xml
 	<script type='text/javascript' src='file://\Program Files\EnterpriseBrowser\rho\apps\app\elements.js' pages='*' />